adammy/adammy/README.md

 ## Hi there 👋
 My name is Adam.
 I'm a software engineer with a focus on web technologies.

-### Languages I Dig
+Languages I Dig include JavaScript, TypeScript, Go, and Kotlin.
-- JavaScript
-- TypeScript
-- Go
-- Kotlin

 <!--
 **adammy/adammy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.